-In the future, great progress along the bottom-up design route towards self-organizing biosystems is expected, and the toolboxes of synthetic biology will be filled with an increasing number of functional building blocks.
-In this way, libraries of molecules, parts, and modules will be established, which is one of the major prerequisites for the systematic synthesis of artificial life-like systems.^[51] At the far end, the computeraided design of life-like systems at the three main system scales involved (molecules, parts, modules) is a big vision from the bioengineer's point of view.
-The targeted design of functional systems requires: 1) a blueprint, that is, a clear definition of the functionality of the system to be constructed; 2) quality assurance, that is, experimental validation of the functionalities of the molecules, parts, and modules from which the targeted system is assembled; 3) standardization, that is, well-defined interfaces connecting the functional components at each level of the system's hierarchy in a stable manner; and 4) mass-production platforms, that is, technologies enabling the manipulation and assembly of all system entities in a reproducible manner.
-These four elements will be essential for the bottom-up production of biosystems from functional units in a bio-engineering workflow, in analogy to workflows established in other engineering disciplines such as chemical, electrical or mechanical engineering.^[52]
+In the future, great progress along the bottom-up design route towards self-organizing biosystems is expected, and the toolboxes of Synthetic Biology will be filled continuously with an increasing number of functional building blocks.
+Thereby, libraries of molecules, parts, and modules will be established, which is one of the major prerequisites for the systematic synthesis of artificial life-like systems.^[51] At the far end, the computer-aided design of life-like systems at the three main system scales involved (molecules, parts, modules) is a big vision from the bioengineer's point of view.
+The targeted design of functional systems requires: a) a blueprint, i.e., a clear definition of the system's functionality to be constructed; b) quality assurance, i.e. the experimental validation of the functionalities of the molecules, parts and modules from which the targeted system is assembled; c) standardization, i.e. well-defined interfaces connecting the functional components at each level of the system's hierarchy in a stable manner; and d) mass production platforms, i.e. technologies enabling the manipulation and assembly of all system entities in a reproducible manner.
+These four elements (ad) will be essential for the bottom-up production of biosystems from functional units in a bio-engineering workflow, in analogy to workflows established in other engineering disciplines such as chemical, electrical or mechanical engineering.^[52]

-First successful examples along a computer-aided design route towards synthetic cells have already been shown.
-Schneider and Mangold^[53] demonstrated the modular assembling process of a computationally modeled protocell consisting of a membrane proliferating module, a membrane contraction module, and a positioning module.
+First successful examples along a computer-aided design route towards synthetic cells have been shown already.
+Schneider and Mangold^[53] demonstrated the modular assembling process of an in-silico protocell consisting of a membrane proliferating module, a membrane contraction module, and a positioning module.
 Theoretical hypotheses were tested in order to merge the module models to a protocell model with synchronously working parts.
-Otero-Muras and Banga^[51] have proposed an automated design framework for 1) forward design by finding the Pareto optimal set of synthetic designs for implementation, and 2) reverse design by analyzing and inferring motifs and/or design principles of gene regulatory networks from the Pareto set of optimal circuits.
+Otero-Muras and Banga^[51] have proposed an automated design framework for (i) forward design by finding the Pareto optimal set of synthetic designs for implementation, and (ii) reverse design by analyzing and inferring motifs and/or design principles of gene regulatory networks from the Pareto set of optimal circuits.
 The authors illustrated the capabilities of their framework by considering different case studies, including an oscillator system.
 The two selected publications show that the establishment of engineering design concepts is very helpful for a systematic approach towards the modular assembly of biosystems from functional modules.
 In this area, we expect new exciting developments when designing cellular systems featuring complex behaviors, including division, cognition, and motility.

-As discussed by Tayar et al., [54] recent advances in cell-free protein expression systems allow the reconstruction of self-organization phenomena in reaction-diffusion systems, in particular 1) turnover mechanisms for continuous and prolonged gene expression reactions, 2) programmable gene expression reactions using biological regulatory elements, and 3) spatial distribution and communication between compartmentalized reactions.
+As discussed by Tayar et al.^[64] the recent advances in cellfree protein expression systems allow the reconstruction of selforganization phenomena in reaction-diffusion systems, in particular (i) turnover mechanisms for continuous and prolonged gene expression reactions, (ii) programmable gene expression reactions using biological regulatory elements, and (iii) spatial distribution and communication between compartmentalized reactions.
 As concluded by the authors, defining design rules for self-assembly in synthetic biosystems is essential for paving the way to the realization of autonomous self-replicating systems.